RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Experiments

 \subsection{Discussion}

-We select the weights of nine channels from the 3$\times$3 degradation-aware convolution kernels in Latent Unfolding Module and visualize their variations with respect to different input degradation parameters.
-As shown in Fig.~\ref{fig:kernel_visual}, the degradation-aware convolution kernels in $\mathbf{\Phi}_{\hat{\theta}}$ and $\mathbf{\Phi}^{\top}_{\hat{\theta}}$ exhibit distinct patterns adaptively according to the varying degradation parameters.
+\textbf{Efficiency Comparison.} RealOSR achieves superior efficiency compared to other diffusion-based methods due to its unique design under the one-step denoising framework (see Tab.~\ref{tab:efficiency}).
+It achieves a \textbf{200$\times$} speed-up over the latest diffusion-based ODISR method, OmniSSR.
+Although the LaGAR modules introduce 25.44M additional parameters, RealOSR still surpasses S3Diff in efficiency.
+Furthermore, by performing parallel SR on multiple TP images, RealOSR achieves an inference time of \textbf{2.36 seconds}.
+Given the high resolution of ERP images, direct processing in a single pass is infeasible.
+Diffusion-based PISR methods adopt a shifting-window strategy for ERP images, leading to redundant computations.
+In contrast, RealOSR employs TP images for more efficient and compact partitioning.
+A detailed speed-up analysis is provided in \textbf{Sec.~II in the supplementary materials}.

+\textbf{Robustness Comparison.} We assess the robustness of various methods under more severe degradation conditions.
+This involves increasing JPEG compression and random noise levels in the input images.
+As shown in Tab.~\ref{tab:severe_degrade}, RealOSR exhibits \textbf{superior} and \textbf{consistent} SR performance (FID: 43.39 $\rightarrow$ 49.31) under more severe degradation, significantly outperforming other approaches such as S3Diff (FID: 85.01 $\rightarrow$ 124.14).
+This highlights the robustness of our approach in handling varying levels of degradation encountered in real-world scenarios.

+Additionally, RealOSR exhibits strong cross-domain robustness in low-light night scenes.
+To verify this, we generated low-light GT by reducing the Y-channel values of the original GT images, and subsequently degraded them to produce low-light LR images.
+As shown in Tab.~\ref{tab:low_light}, RealOSR consistently achieves superior results across all metrics, underscoring its cross-domain robustness.

-The aforementioned experiments reveal the following discussions: (1) The comparison in Sec.~\ref{subsec: main_exp} shows that present non-reference metrics designed for planar images are insufficient for accurately evaluating ODISR performance.
-Future work can focus on developing evaluation metrics tailored for ODIs visual quality assessment.
-(2) The proposed RealOSR model relies on the computationally intensive Stable Diffusion model, which currently limits its deployment on edge devices.
-Future work could explore lightweight alternatives to enable feasible deployment on resource-constrained devices, expanding RealOSR’s practical applicability across a wider range of environments and platforms.
-(3) The degradation-aware convolution in the Latent Unfolding Module effectively leverages the denoising UNet’s semantic and multi-scale feature modeling capabilities.
-However, a suitable visualization method is needed to fully demonstrate its effectiveness.
+\textbf{Limitations.} The proposed RealOSR depends on the computationally intensive Stable Diffusion, which currently restricts its deployment on edge devices.
+Future work could explore lightweight alternatives to facilitate deployment on resource-constrained devices, thereby broadening RealOSR’s practical applicability across diverse environments and platforms.